top of page

 FREQUENTLY ASKED QUESTIONS

 Not at all.
-We welcome referrals from health and education professionals,(https://www.proteatherapy.com.au/new-referrals) but no referral is needed to see our therapists.
+We welcome referrals from health and education professionals,(https://www.proteatherapy.com.au/new-referrals) but no referral is needed.
 Simply contact us t(https://www.proteatherapy.com.au/new-clients)o ask for your child to be added to our waiting list.

 • Children with Medicare funding via the following plans: